What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Not necessarily.

-This is why symptoms, examination findings and investigations all need to be considered together.
+This is why symptoms, examination findings and investigations all need to be considered together rather than relying on a single test result.

 How Can You Support a Healthy Vaginal Microbiome?